 TFCA funds raised through the surcharge are distributed by the District through two processes.
 Sixty (60) percent, referred to as the Regional Fund, are first used to fund certain District programs.
 These funds are distributed throughout the nine-county Bay Area on a competitive basis.
 The remaining 40 percent of the funds generated in each county are returned to the Program Manager(s) of that county.
 C/CAG has been designated as the overall Program Manager to receive the funds in San Mateo County.
-For the past years, C/CAG has allocated the Program Manager Funds to shuttle programs.
+For the past years, C/CAG has allocated the Program Manager Funds to shuttle programs managed by SamTrans and Countywide TDM Programs administered by the Alliance.

-Shuttle Service in San Mateo County 14
+Shuttle Service in San Mateo County 15